sadicangel/dbase/README.md

 # dbase
-A librar to read and write FoxBase, dBASE III and dBASE IV .dbf files.
+A library to read and write FoxBase, dBASE III and dBASE IV .dbf files.